Additions

 Subletting

-Subletting refers to a tenant renting out their leased property to another party, often regulated by homeowner association rules.
+Subletting involves a tenant renting out their leased property to another party, requiring careful management to avoid legal issues.

 Read more about subletting →